AmalKhalil/berlin-bears/2_Requirements.md

 - The system shall enable gathering data with customer consent and legal regulations
 - The system shall provide smart predictive analytics
-- The system shall provide
+- The system shall provide useful reports on history data

 10. As <ins>a transactional customer</ins>, I want to receive concise, coherent, personalized and motivating information, so that I become an engaged customer.